jaanga/jaanga.github.io/cookbook-html/templates/reader-iframes/readme.md

 -->

+Arthur C Clarke's Three Laws number three states: Any sufficiently advanced technology is indistinguishable from magic.

+Web pages are a good example of this phenomenon.
+Most people have not a clue as to how what they see on the screen has been created, stored and transmitted.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+* To show that a web page is made from code

 ### Vision
 <!--  a descriptive picture of a desired future state -->

+* To help more people become interested in coding in order to help get things done

 ## Things to Do